BV-BRC/BV-BRC-Docs/docroot/user_guides/organisms_taxon/interactions.md

 * **Feature:** Loads the Feature Page for the selected feature. *Available only if a single feature is selected.*
 * **Features:** Loads the Features Table for the selected features. *Available only if multiple features are selected.*
 * **FASTA:** Provides the FASTA DNA or protein sequence for the selected feature(s).
-* **MSA:** Launches the PATRIC Multiple Sequence Alignment (MSA) tool and aligns the selected features by DNA or protein sequence in an interactive viewer.
+* **MSA:** Launches the Multiple Sequence Alignment (MSA) tool and aligns the selected features by DNA or protein sequence in an interactive viewer.
 * **Group:** Opens a pop-up window to enable adding the selected sequences to an existing or new group in the private workspace.

 More details are available in the [Action Buttons](../other/action_buttons.html) user guide.